 I Have A Communication Disorder

-Okay, that get the elephant out of the room, I have communication disorders.
+Okay, lets get the elephant out of the room, I have communication disorders.

 What is a communication disorder?
 A communication disorder is a vague wording for someone who has trouble communicating and has a difference in the communication portion of the brain.
-For me, I have Childhood Apraxia of speech (verbal Disapraia) as well as some others, which I don’t know the spelling or full names of.
+For me, I have Childhood Apraxia of speech (verbal Disapraia) as well as some others.

 For me, my communication disorder means, I may sound different to some people and some words (to select people) are not understandable, I have trouble with grammar and spelling.
 But a communication or speech impediment does not mean I am less of a person or that I am “slow” my brain just doesn’t have the same ability to make sounds like yours.